collectiveaccess/CollectiveAccessManual/providence/user/configuration/configuringProvidence/mainConfiguration/browse.md

 By default results returned include only records specifically matching the specified criteria.
 Results may be expanded hierarchically to include all sub-records by setting the expandResultsHierarchically setting for the specified table to a non-zero value.
+(Available from version 2.0).

 Each facet has a type and some (but not all) of the facet definition keys are dependent upon this type.
 The follow types of facets are